hummusonrails/arbitrum-stylus-dev-image/README.md

 ### 2. Launch the Dev Environment

+> [!TIP]
+> Any changes you make to your local files are instantly available inside the container thanks to the mounted volume.

 ```sh
 docker-compose up -d
 ```

 This starts a local Nitro devnet at [`http://localhost:8547`](http://localhost:8547) with the full Stylus toolchain installed.

+> [!TIP]
+> Use `cargo-stylus` directly from the command line inside the container, for example: `cargo-stylus build`.

 ## Toolchain Summary